chec/commerce.js/CONTRIBUTING.md

 4. Commit and push changes to your remote repo
 5. Create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to `chec/commerce.js/master`

+## Commit messages and branch name

+- Commit messages should be in the imperative tense ie. *Edit the intro section of cart* vs. *Edited the intro section of cart*
+- Your branch should be prefixed with either **Feature** for new documentation content or **Bugfix** for typos and other small changes.
+Ie. Feature/new-cart-content

 ## Contributing to other Chec open source projects
 To contribute to other Chec open source projects, see a full list [here]().